 On May 1, 2018, as a result of entering into the new Credit Agreement, we determined the existing interest rate cap derivative no longer qualified for hedge accounting.
-During the year ended December 31, 2018 we recognized \$76 thousand of deferred losses in accumulated other comprehensive loss into earnings.
+During the year ended December 31, 2019 we recognized \$76 thousand of deferred losses in accumulated other comprehensive loss into earnings.

-During the year ended December 31, 2019, we had no ineffectiveness for the interest rate swap derivatives.
+During the year ended December 31, 2020, we had no ineffectiveness for the interest rate swap derivatives.

-The following table summarizes the effect of derivative instruments (in thousands) on our income statements and our consolidated statements of comprehensive income for the years ended December 31, 2019, 2018 and 2017:
+The following table summarizes the effect of derivative instruments (in thousands) on our income statements and our consolidated statements of comprehensive income for the years ended December 31, 2020, 2019 and 2018:

-2019 2018 2017 Deferred losses from derivatives in OCI, beginning of period \$(1,621) \$ (76) \$(32) (Loss) gain recognized in OCI from derivative instruments (1,432) (1,622) (45) Loss reclassified from Accumulated OCI.
-77 1 Deferred losses from derivatives in OCI, end of period \$(3,053 ) $\underline{\$(1,\!621})$ \$(76 )
+2020 2019 2018 Deferred losses from derivatives in OCI, beginning of period \$(3,053) \$(1,621) \$ (76) Gain (loss) recognized in OCI from derivative instruments 3,053 (1,432) (1,622) Loss reclassified from Accumulated OCI 77 Deferred losses from derivatives in OCI, end of period \$ \$(3,053) \$(1,621)

-NOTE P-EQUITY-BASED COMPENSATION
+NOTE O-EQUITY-BASED COMPENSATION

-In July 2011, we adopted the U.S. Silica Holdings, Inc. 2011 Incentive Compensation Plan (the "2011 Plan"), which was amended and restated in May 2015.
+In July 2011, we adopted the U.S. Silica Holdings, Inc. 2011 Incentive Compensation Plan (the "2011 Plan"), which was amended and restated in May 2015 and amended and restated effective February 1, 2020.
 The 2011 Plan provides for grants of stock options, restricted stock, performance share units and other incentive-based awards.
 We believe our 2011 Plan aligns the interests of our employees and directors with those of our common stockholders.
-At December 31, 2019, we have 1,769,759 shares of common stock that may be issued under the 2011 Plan.
+At December 31, 2020, we have 3,752,317 shares of common stock that may be issued under the 2011 Plan.
 We use a combination of treasury stock and new shares if necessary to satisfy option exercises or vesting of restricted awards and performance share units.